hsun9/SeqQEst/README.md

 The first manuscript using this tool
 -------------
-Hua Sun, et al., Nat Commun 2021.
+Hua Sun et al., Nat Commun 2021.
 Comprehensive characterization of 536 patient-derived xenograft models prioritizes candidates for targeted treatment.

 Contact
 -------------